browserslist/browserslist/README.md

 * [`browserslist-browserstack`] runs BrowserStack tests for all browsers in Browserslist config.
 * [`browserslist-adobe-analytics`] use Adobe Analytics data to target browsers.
+* [`browserslist-new-relic`] generate a custom usage data file for Browserslist from your New Relic Browser data.
 * [`caniuse-api`] returns browsers which support some specific feature.
 * Run `npx browserslist` in your project directory to see project’s target browsers.
 This CLI tool is built-in and available in any project